 Barriers are also present at the health system level.
-Although financing for chlorhexidine is a barrier, a study conducted in rural Bangladesh highlighted the willingness of 1,717 couples to pay for three types of topical antiseptic products (single-dose liquid, multi-dose liquid and gel preparation) containing 7.1% chlorhexidine digluconate that could prevent umbilical cord infections in newborns.
+Although financing for chlorhexidine is a barrier, a study conducted in rural Bangladesh highlighted the willingness of 1717 couples to pay for three types of topical antiseptic products (single-dose liquid, multi-dose liquid and gel preparation) containing 7.1 percent chlorhexidine digluconate (delivering 4 percent chlorhexidine) that could prevent umbilical cord infections in newborns (RTM International, 2009).
 The majority of respondents were not willing to pay the preset prices asked for any of the products, but all respondents were willing to pay some amount of money for the product they preferred.
 Most respondents were also willing to borrow money to cope with higher prices in order to prevent neonatal infection, which indicates a high level of motivation among these potential users.
-The study found that a unit price of multi-dose 7% chlorhexidine digluconate liquid between Taka 15-25 (US \$0.21-0.35) would be affordable to the primary intended population in rural Bangladesh (ICDDRB, 2012).
+The study found that a unit price of multi-dose 7.1 percent chlorhexidine digluconate liquid between Taka 15-25 (US \$0.21-0.35) would be affordable to the primary intended population in rural Bangladesh (ICDDRB, 2012).
 Sold at this price, this product would be expected to generate a large market.
 Pre-market research in Bangladesh showed that pharmacists were interested in distributing chlorhexidine provided that it was recommended by physicians (RTM International, 2009).